 - Learn more about Different education boards in India.

 - Learn more about the Differences Between Conventional Education and Walden’s Path Constructivist/Progressive Education.

 Is your approach similar to Montessori or Waldorf Education?

-- While there may be few aspects which look similar to Montessori or Waldorf education, our approach and philosophy is very different.
+- While there may be a few aspects which look similar to Montessori or Waldorf education, our approach and philosophy are very different.